Social issues in Brazil: Housing

+Squatting

 Sanitation

 The lack of basic sanitation is a reality in many homes in Brazil.
 According to data carried out by the National Basic Sanitation Survey and the Sanitation Supplement of the Municipal Basic Information Survey, in 2017, about 39.7% of Brazilian municipalities did not have sanitary sewage service.

 Without the proper collection of dirty water and the guarantee of receiving clean piped water, diseases proliferate.In this case, regional disparities are evident.
 While in the Southeast region, 91% of the homes are connected to the sewage network, in the North region, only 7.1% of the homes have this service.

 Health

 The Unified Health System (SUS), created in 1988, aims to serve the entire population free of charge.
 Unfortunately, this is not always possible, and many hospitals are overcrowded, without adequate equipment and professionals in sufficient numbers to attend to them.
 To get an idea, the Brazilian Society of Pediatrics (SBP) recommends 4 beds for every thousand live births.
 However, in the Brazilian public system, this number is 1.5 beds.

 Among the main problems, the following stand out: 1.
 Staff of unqualified professionals; 2.
 Lack of doctors; 3.
 Long waiting time to receive treatment; 4.
 Poor management of time used in health activities; 5.
 Lack of beds in the health system; 6.
 Financial mismanagement; 7.
 Little humanized service; 8.
-8. Scarce emergency care; 9.
+Scarce emergency care; 9.
 High number of deaths; 10.
-Pandemic as an accelerating factor for public health problems (Hospital overcrowding; Outdated infrastructure).
+Pandemic as an accelerating factor for public health problems such as hospital overcrowding and outdated infrastructure.